philsturgeon/phil.tech/source/2017-07-20-my-vision-for-a-perfect-world-in-api-specification.html.markdown

 Plenty more work to be done.

-1. Show folks how to prototype with Open API (mock servers, etc.)
-1. Write a unit test for serializers to match a coresponding JSON Schema
+1. Focus on getting enough Open API v2.0 done that we at least have documentation
+1. Upgrade to v3.0 when it's out
+1. Generate `tests/contracts/foo.json` from `docs/definitions/foo.json` for now.
+Backwards as that is
-1. Implement [RSpec / JSON Schema matchers](https://robots.thoughtbot.com/validating-json-schemas-with-an-rspec-matcher) to simplify integration tests
+1. Implement [RSpec / JSON Schema matchers](https://robots.thoughtbot.com/validating-json-schemas-with-an-rspec-matcher) to simplify integration tests and coerce folks into keeping spec files up to date
 1. Sync Open API changes to a read-only Postman Collections
 1. Sync Open API changes to a read-only Paw Collections (so people can use either!)

+_I'm writing [a book about API specifications](https://leanpub.com/api-specification-aint-just-for-nerds), various formats, all that good stuff.
+It's a complicated world that I'm going to try and make simple for everyone._